SD › Italy › Best Time to Visit Tuscany

 - Festa di Sant’Antonio Abate/Palio di Buti – The Feast of Saint Anthony the Abbot brings festivals throughout Italy, including Tuscany, over two days in mid-January.
 On the Sunday following the official feast day, in Pisa, different districts of Buti race horses for a prize in the city center.
 In the main square will be a reenactment of history and a series of events that highlights local foods.

 - Festa del Santo Patrono – On January 31 each year in San Gimignano, there will be a great festival held day and night to honor the patron saint of the city.
 There are food stalls and crafts in a number of piazzas, including Piazza del Duomo, Piazza delle Erbe, and Piazza della Cisterna.

 Tuscany in February

 - Carnival – Carnival is one of the most elaborate events throughout the country, typically taking place in February, but depending on the year it can be any time from late January to early April, taking place over two weeks.
-In 2020, it begins February 25th.
 You can expect events throughout the region, including colorful parades with floats as well as a variety of activities for children and adults.
 The carnival in Viareggio, a small coastal village, is one of the most popular for its masquerade processions.
 One of the oldest carnivals is the Carnival of Foiano della Chiana in the Arezzo region, held annually since the Middle Ages.